-Prior to using Storypark, we would document and share children’s learning just as we do now.
-Learning stories would be carefully filed in children’s folders, put on a shelf and were left waiting for parents to pick them up and read.
-We wanted families to read about the wonderful learning experiences their children were engaging in while involved in playful pursuits.
+Prior to using Storypark (and pre-Covid), we would document children’s learning just as we do now.
+Learning stories, however, would be carefully filed in children’s folders, put on a shelf and were left waiting for parents to pick them up and read.
+We wanted families to read about the wonderful learning experiences their children were engaged in while involved in playful pursuits.

 Whatever the reason, I found that many families simply did not realize the deep learning their children were engaged in during play.